 The curriculum plan will be prepared by considering the current offer and level of expected progression.
-Assistant Principals will include new curriculum offer linking with the priorities outlined by the WMCA and Dudley MBC and then forecast levels of students based on admission/application data.
+Assistant Principals will include new curriculum offer linking with the priorities outlined by the WMCA, Dudley MBC and those documented in the LSIP (Local Skills Improvement Plan) and, then forecast levels of students based on admission/application data.
 The hours for each course/ component of the study programme will be agreed by The College Leadership Team to inform the timetable and ensure the most advantageous approach to funding.